Flinders Ranges and Outback

 The land is a country of thick, gnarled gum trees, growing alongside stony creeks.
 There are ruins of farms left by pioneers, beaten back by the harsh landscape.
 The Flinders Ranges is a ancient and unique part of the world.

-The story of why Wilpena Pound exists as it does today is fascinating, and provides a sense of just how old the exposed earth is.
+The story of why Wilpena Pound exists as it does today is fascinating and provides a sense of just how old the exposed earth is.
+Millions of years of erosion has created the natural ampitheatre, surrounded by ancient mountain ranges.

-The landscape is summed up perfectly via Hans Heysen’s quote: “the bones of the earth laid bare”.
-It provides insight through exposure – layers, colours, vastness – an almost intimidating reminder that we are only on this earth for a short time.
+The landscape is summed up perfectly in this quote by Hans Heysen: “the bones of the earth laid bare”.
+It provides insight through exposure - layers, colours, vastness - an almost intimidating reminder that we are only on this earth for a short time.

 A visit to the Flinders should be a ‘rite of passage’ for all.